thenewboston-blockchain/Marketing/.github/ISSUE_TEMPLATE/blog-post.md

 - Include who wrote it
 - Include title
 - Include secondary titles within article so people can see how information is chunked out

+**How to submit?**
+- Submit your content using this google form: https://forms.gle/ktA3siH2sycsDUSo6